FormantIO/toolkit/README.md

 We understand you want complete control over your user experience, so Formant provides:

-- An easy device data manager that can help get useful realtime data sources you need
+- An easy device data manager that can help get realtime and historical data
 - Isolated 3D elements that you can import into your project for only the features you want
 - UI elements to make your application fit in to Formant's ecosystem